 Every year there are several teams in our afterschool who produce work that could go into production/to market or, at the very least, be developed into a minimal viable product.

-Head over to one of our partner companies during term break to take part in a series of workshops where you will design think and problem solve your way through the latest innovations.
+Get to know our partner companies during term breaks to take part in a series of workshops where you will design think and problem solve your way through the latest innovations.